H4kor/koios/README.md

 # koios

-This is not fit for any usage, at the moment.
-Don't even think about adding this to your project, it was written by a fool without prior knowledge of Elixir.g
+This is not fit for any usage at the moment.
+Don't even think about adding this to your project, it was written by a fool without prior knowledge of Elixir.

 **TODO: Add description**